Karen Coyle on the Web

 Site search

-Library Linked Data Examples
+Linked Data Basic Resources

-Bibliographic Metadata Elements (non-library)
+Bibliographic Metadata Elements

 Linked Data Organizations and Activities